-Class 2 circuit wiring shall be installed in accordance with minimum wiring methods for non-metallic sheathed cable as specified by Rules 12-506 to 12-524.
+Class 2 circuit wiring shall be installed in accordance with at least the minimum wiring requirements for non-metallic-sheathed cable as specified by Rules 12-506 to 12-524.

 30-1410 Bonding to ground

 Bonding is not required for non-current-carrying metal parts of luminaires and associated equipment connected to the secondary side of a Class 2 power supply or LPS, unless specified by a manufacturer.